florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Wasm is designed to be fast both during startup and execution @spec[sec.~1.1.1].
 // It is designed so its bytecode can be quickly read and parsed by a Wasm Startup time is mostly optimized through the structure of the Wasm bytecode format, which is optimized for fast parsing and compiling of Wasm code.
-A Wasm module in its binary format consists of 11 different sections
+To further elaborate, a Wasm module in its binary format consists of 11 different sections.
-#footnote[This section count excludes custom sections, which are optional and may only add additional information on top, such as debug information.]
-that may only show up in a fixed order.
+These sections must only occur in a very specific order to allow Wasm runtimes to parse and/or skip them efficiently.
 Another example is the absence of backwards jump (except for the `loop` statement), which allows the use of faster one-pass compilers.
-// TODO Why is are one-pass compilers better?

-During runtime Wasm can also achieve near-native performances... #td

-// - Fast Runtime
-    // - Minimal set of opcodes
-    // - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relatively by nesting depth per function (not absolutely with jumps to addresses)

-// - WASM bytecode can be execute in a number of different ways:
+During runtime Wasm's execution time varies.
+The original design paper for Wasm found Wasm to be at most two times as slow as native code and around 30% of PolyBenchC's benchmarks to close to native code execution time @bringing-the-web-up-to-speed[p.~197].
+Another performance analysis by Jangda et al. measures peak slowdowns of 2.5x (Chrome) and 1.45x (Firefox) for running Wasm code in different browsers and comparing their execution times to native execution@analyzing-the-performance.

 An additional property of Wasm bytecode is that it can be either compiled, interpreted or just-in-time compiled by a runtime.
-This allows users to customize Wasm runtimes for their specific needs and use cases.
+This provides users of Wasm with flexibility for performance optimizations.
-For example one could choose compilation to achieve faster execution at the cost of slow startup times due to compilation.
-On the other end users might prefer interpretation where execution speeds are less of a priority and fast startup times or relocatable runtime instances (see @other_features) are needed.
+Some use cases require the fast startup time, determinism and relocatability (see @other_features) only an interpreter can provide.
+Others require high performance at the cost of flexibility of a compiler or just-in-time compiler.

 ==== Safe <design_safe>
-#todo[
-    - safe by default
+Wasm's execution is safe and sandboxed by default.
-    - sandboxed
-        - Memory access is safe: Wasm is stack based & provides a linear memory, which can only be accessed through indices with bounds checks on every access.
+All operations operate on a stack, which contains values, labels as references for branch instructions and activations, which are similar to function call frames.
+The Wasm stack differs from a stack used in most native architectures in two ways:
+Wasm code can only access the top-most value of the stack, and the stack is type-checked by the Wasm runtime during a validation phase@spec.

+Wasm modules also have their own linear memory.
+This linear memory is completely isolated from the stack and can only be accessed using special instructions and bounds-checked indices instead of pointers.
+While host applications can always read from and write to Wasm linear memory, Wasm instances cannot access host memory in the opposite direction.
-        - Can only interact with host environment through functions that are explicitly exposed by the host
+Instead, Wasm instances can only interact with the host through functions explicitly exposed by the host@spec.

+While the Wasm execution format is sandboxed, it is still important that the implementing Wasm runtime does not introduce any sandbox escapes due to bugs, etc.
+In their article "Provably-Safe Multilingual Software Sandboxing using WebAssembly" Bosamiya et al. have acknowledge Wasm as a safe sandboxed execution format and implemented a provably safe and verifiable Wasm runtime@provably-safe-multilingual-software-sandboxing.
+This shows that implementation of a fully sandboxed and safe runtime is possible not only in theory but also in practice.

+Because Wasm is able to provide safety for untrusted code execution, it is currently gaining interest in certain safety-critical non-web contexts, such as avionics@wasm-in-avionics or automotive industries (see https://oxidos.io/).

-    - Because of its simplicity: easier to implement a minimal working runtime than it is for higher level languages like C, C++, Java, Python, ...
+// - Because of its simplicity: easier to implement a minimal working runtime than it is for higher level languages like C, C++, Java, Python, ...
-        - This again reduces risk of (safety-critical) bugs
+//     - This again reduces risk of (safety-critical) bugs
-    - Properties like portability and safety are especially important in the context of the web, where untrusted software from a foreign host is executed on a client's device.
+// - Properties like portability and safety are especially important in the context of the web, where untrusted software from a foreign host is executed on a client's device.
-    - This makes WASM, a sandboxed and fast execution environment, interesting for safety-critical fields like avionics (#todo[ref?], automotive (#todo[ref] https://oxidos.io/), #todo[what else?]
-    - Note: Applications inside Wasm can still corrupt their own memory.
+// - Note: Applications inside Wasm can still corrupt their own memory.
-]

 ==== Portable <design_portable>
+// This includes goals: hardware-independent, platform-independent Originally Wasm was designed for fast and safe code execution on a client's web browser@bringing-the-web-up-to-speed.
+This means that a variety of web browsers, all running on different platforms and architectures from desktop computers, mobile devices and even embedded devices, have to be able to run Wasm code.

-// This includes goals: hardware-independent, platform-independent Wasm is designed to be able to be portable for a lot of different hardwares and platforms.
+Thus Wasm was designed to be able to be portable for various target platforms and architectures@spec.

-#todo[
+It does this by defining only the most basic types and instructions necessary to act as a compilation target.
+The basic types and instructions chosen exist on most platforms and architectures today.
+For example Wasm defines \~172 different instructions and \~8 types@spec[sec.~4.2.1].
+In comparison, the x64 architecture defines ca. 1500 - 6000 instructions@provably-safe-multilingual-software-sandboxing.

-    - minimal set of opcodes (172), that exist on all architectures(#todo[insert screenshot of opcode table] (+ proposals for more additional instructions like SIMD, atomics, etc.)
+// - minimal set of opcodes (172), that exist on all architectures(#todo[insert screenshot of opcode table] (+ proposals for more additional instructions like SIMD, atomics, etc.)
-    #figure(todo[opcode table], caption: flex-caption([All WebAssembly opcodes.
+// #figure(todo[opcode table], caption: flex-caption([All WebAssembly opcodes.
 Opcodes for proposals are encoded by specific marker bytes, which indicate that the following opcodes are to be interpreted as different instructions.], [An overview over all WebAssembly opcodes]))

-    Independence of hardware:
+// Independence of hardware:
-    - Desktop architectures
+// - Desktop architectures
-    - Mobile device architectures
+// - Mobile device architectures
-    - Embedded system architectures
+// - Embedded system architectures

-    Independence of platform:
+// Independence of platform:
-    - Browsers
+// - Browsers
-    - Other environments which only require some kind of a Wasm runtime ]
+// - Other environments which only require some kind of a Wasm runtime

 ==== Independence of language <design_independence_language>
-#todo[
+Wasm is designed to be a compilation target for higher level languages.
-    - Not designed for a specific language, programming model or object model@spec[sec.~1.1.1]
+In particular it is not designed for a specific language, programming model or object model@spec[sec.~1.1.1].
-    - Should act as a compilation target for all kinds of higher-level machine languages
-    - Some Examples for languages that can be used at the time of writing are: #td ]
+Currently Wasm can already be used as a compilation target by various languages such as C, C++, Rust, Haskell or Ada.

 ==== Compact <design_compact>
-#todo[
-    - Wasm bytecode representation format should be compact.
+The representation of the Wasm bytecode format is designed to be compact.
-    - Smaller binary files are easier and faster to transmit especially in web contexts @spec.
+Especially on the web file size is very important to minimize loading times and achieve better user experiences.
-    - Also smaller files can be loaded into memory faster at runtime, which might lead to a slightly faster execution overall, but this is more of a speculation.
+Also smaller files are faster to load into memory, which might lead to a slight increase in performance.
-]

-==== Modular <design_modular>
-#todo[
-    - Programs consist of smaller modules, which allows modules to be "transmitted, cached and consumed separably"
-    - Modules can also be combined/linked together at runtime ]
+Research shows that the compactness of Wasm bytecode in non-web contexts is close to native code with around 246% the size of natively compiled x86_64 machine code for the PolyBenchC benchmarks@an-evaluation-of-wasm-in-non-web-environments.
+While Wasm should optimally come as close to native code compactness as possible, this is close to impossible as native code is able to provide a larger variety of instructions exposing hardware-specific behavior.

+As a concrete examples for how Wasm bytecode is compacted, variable integers are explained in the following:
+Often times, the top-most bytes of integers are 0.
+To reduce the size of integers, their bit information is not stored as a fixed amount of bytes (e.g. 4 bytes for a 32-bit integer) anymore.
+Instead only 7 bits per byte are used to store the integer's bits, while the 8th bit is reserved for a flag that indicates whether the next byte also belongs to the integer currently being encoded.
+This allows to store 32-bit unsigned integers in the interval $[0; 127]$ inside one byte, $[128; 16383]$ inside two bytes, etc., while the maximum possible integer value of $2^32-1$ now requires 5 bytes for storage.
+This design is very similar to how Unicode encodes multi-byte characters.

 ==== Other features <other_features>
-This section lists some other noteworthy features of Wasm.
+This section lists some other noteworthy features and design goals of Wasm.
-These are not directly related to this work, however they provide a better overview over Wasm's potential use cases and applications.
+These are not directly related to this work, but instead provide a better overview over Wasm's potential use cases and applications.

+- *Determinism*: The majority of Wasm code is deterministic and undefined behavior is prevented through validation before execution of Wasm code happens.
+    There are only three possible sources of indeterminism:
+    - Functions exposed by the host application and imported into a Wasm instance can cause side-effects and introduce indeterminism@spec[sec.~4.4.10].
+    - NaN float values and operations on them are not defined deterministically, because there exists a variety of different NaN values@spec[sec.~2.2.3].
+    - Wasm instances can grow their memory or tables through the `memory.grow` and `table.grow` instructions.
+        Wasm runtimes are able to make these instructions fail, either due to missing resources, because of resource limitations or any other reason without determinism@spec[sec.~4.4.6, sec.~4.4.7].
+- *Parallelizable*: Wasm bytecode is designed for operations on it to be easy to parallelize@spec[sec.~1.1.1].
+    This applies to decoding, validation and compilation of Wasm bytecode and it may allow for faster startup times of Wasm instances.
+- *Streamable*: With Wasm being made for the web, the streamable property is quite unique from other ISAs.
+    This property means that Wasm bytecode is able to be read and consumed by a Wasm runtime, before the entire data has been seen@spec[sec.~1.1.1].
+    On the web this means, that the Wasm runtime inside a client's browser can start parsing and validating a Wasm module while it is being received over the internet.
+    This reduces startup time for Wasm instances especially on the web, but it may also be relevant for non-web contexts, e.g. where large Wasm modules are being read from slow hard disk drives.
+- *Modular*: Wasm applications consist of smaller modules, so called Wasm modules.
+    They are self-contained, which allows them to be "transmitted, cached and consumed separably"@spec[sec.~1.1.1].
+    During runtime most Wasm runtimes also allow multiple Wasm modules to be linked together, as long as all imports required by those Wasm modules are fulfilled.
-- *Well-defined*: #todo[Wasm is designed in such a way that it is "easy to reason about informally and formally" @spec[sec.~1.1.1].]
+- *Well-defined*: Wasm code is designed to be easy to understand and "reason about informally and formally"@spec[sec.~1.1.1] without loopholes or undefined behavior.
-- *Open*: #td
+- *Relocatability*: Wasm modules by themselves are clearly defined at runtime consisting of their bytecode, a linear memory, reference tables, etc.
+    Thus it is possible to halt execution of Wasm instances, serialize the entire runtime state and relocate it to another computer system for continuation of execution in theory.
+    This could enable new methods for debugging, where traditionally a runtime state and logs are dumped for later analysis by a developer.
+    Now an entire snapshot of the runtime state could be created, that can be rerun and analyzed at a later time.
-- *Efficient*: #todo[Wasm bytecode is efficient to read and parse, regardless of whether AOT or Just-in-time (JIT) compilation or interpretation is used at runtime @spec.]
+// - *Efficient*: #todo[Wasm bytecode is efficient to read and parse, regardless of whether AOT or Just-in-time (JIT) compilation or interpretation is used at runtime @spec.]
-- *Parallelizable*: #todo[
-        Working with Wasm bytecode should be easily parallelizable.
-        This applies to all steps: decoding, validation, compilation.
-        This property allows for a faster startup time.
-    ]
-- *Streamable*: #todo[
-        This goal is especially important for the web.
-        It should be possible to parse Wasm code while it is still being streamed/received.
-        On the web data can be transferred in separate blocks called chunks.
-        Wasm bytecode allows a Wasm runtime to decode, validate and compile a chunk before the full bytecode has arrived.
-        This reduces startup time for Wasm applications especially on the web.
-    ]
-- *Determinism*: #todo[Indeterminism has only 3 sources: host functions, float NaNs, growing memory/tables]
-- *Backwards-compatibility*: #td
+// - *Backwards-compatibility*: #td
     // TODO: consider this property for non-web contexts
     // In non-web contexts this property might be used by Wasm runtimes to read and parse a Wasm file sequentially
     // Wasm is also designed with backwards compatibility in mind.